-Mary beckons Margaret and passes the micoer to Margaret to introduce 'our very timely conversation for the day'.
+Mary beckons Margaret and passes the mic over to Margaret to introduce 'our very timely conversation for the day'.
 Margaret says that everybody agrees that civil conversations are part of what draws us all together today.
-Margaret warmly introduce the speaker John J. DeGioa.
+Margaret warmly introduces the speaker John J. DeGioa.

 She says: 'John J. DeGioia is 48 president of Georgetown University and has held the job for 16 years, he knows the terrain and place intimately as he went to college and graduate school in Georgetown and taught there long before he became president".

 She says that Jack knows the terrain very well, and he is here to talk about the delicate and often difficult balancing act that confronts many university students, faculty and administration.
 He welcomes John J. DeGioia and his colleague Steve.